rogerfitz/tutorials/march_madness_using_futures/README.md

-# [IN PROGRESS]HOPING TO KNOCK OUT BY end of day 3/16/2022
 # March Madness Predictions Using the Crowd

 In this tutorial I'll go through how to scrape sports betting futures to create a pretty decent march madness bracket.
 You can use this sort of approach with lots of other sports too!
 #### Outline
-1. Intro
-2. Scraping Futures Using Beautiful Soup
+1. Scraping Futures Using Beautiful Soup
-3. Implied Odds and Power Rankings
+3. Matching up with Kaggle Data
 4. Generating a bracket
 ## Install
 If this is your first tutorial you've used please start with installing miniconda and cloning the repo.